The Magnificent Japanese Bunka Art of Embroidery

 at sunset and the snow slowly melting.
 You

-can feel the three dimensional effect this piece has, as it bring you the viewer
+can feel the three dimensional effect this piece has, as it brings you the viewer

 into the setting